 Neutopia Playing Tips:

 1. HEALTH – A quick way to regain your health if your meter is low: When asked if you want a password, say “Yes.”
 When asked if you want to continue playing, say “No.” On the title screen, select ‘Continue.’
-Using either the Password option or File Cabinet option, the password will already be entered for you (the File Cabinet really just ‘saves’ your password so you never have to write it down), so simply move the cursor to END.
+Using either the Password option or File Cabinet option (you can only save to the File Cabinet if you have a TurboBooster-Plus attached to your console, or the Turbo-Grafx CD attachment also has the ability to save), the password will already be entered for you (the File Cabinet really just ‘saves’ your password so you never have to write it down), so simply move the cursor to END.
 You’ll start back right where you left off with a full health meter!

 2. COMPASS & CHIME – Use the compass on the map screen often to (generally) point you in the right direction.
-Also, when on the menu screen, listen for a ‘chime’ that will sometimes let you know that there is a bombable wall nearby.
+Also, when on the menu screen, listen for a ‘chime’ that will sometimes let you know that a medallion is nearby when you’re in one of the eight labyrinths.
 DO NOT FORGET THIS.